Jubilee Hall

 shu.edu/educational-studies

-The Department of Educational Studies is dedicated to the preparation of highly competent, socially conscious, reflective professionals.
-All the programs within the department reflect this goal.
-Our emphasis is on outcomes, meaning our candidates have not just heard what was taught, but we can see evidence of their learning.
-The dispositional qualities a candidate brings to the university classroom, fieldwork, and community are an essential component to their overall development and performance.
-The dispositions listed below are expected of all candidates in the Department of Educational Studies.
+The Department is dedicated to the preparation of highly competent, socially conscious, reflective professionals.
+With an emphasis on outcomes, all curricula are intended to cultivate understand versus generalized knowledge.
+The dispositional qualities a candidate brings to the University classroom, clinical experiences, and community are an essential component to their overall development and performance.
+The Professional Code articulated below reflects the Department's foundational expectations for a candidate seeking to enter professional practice.

 Professional Code